Getting Unstuck

 Japanese Usui Reiki, developed by Mikao Usui in the early 20th century, is a gentle yet powerful energy healing practice that works with the body’s natural ability to heal itself.
 During a session, Reiki practitioners in Toronto channel universal life force energy through their hands to help remove energy blockages and promote healing on multiple levels.

-The Toronto Reiki Scene
+The Reiki Scene

 Professional Reiki Clinics